metaplex-foundation/developer-hub/src/pages/umi/kinobi.md

+---
+title: Generating Umi clients via Kinobi
+metaTitle: Umi - Generating Umi clients via Kinobi
-# Generating Umi clients via Kinobi
+description: Generating Umi clients via Kinobi
+---
 The Umi framework provides the basis for building Solana clients in JavaScript.
 It becomes a lot more powerful when programs offer Umi-compatible libraries as it allows end-users to simply plug their Umi instance into whichever helper functions they provide.
 To simplify and automate the process of creating Umi-compatible libraries, Umi provides a powerful code generator called Kinobi.

 [Kinobi](https://github.com/metaplex-foundation/kinobi) introduces a language-agnostic representation of Solana clients which can be composed of one or several programs.
 It does this by using a tree of nodes that can be visited by `Visitor` classes.
 Visitors can be used to update any aspect of the tree allowing developers to tailor the client to their needs.
 Once the tree is to the developer's liking, language-specific visitors can be used to generate the code for the target language or framework.